kylebebak/dotfiles/README.md

 If one of these combinations doesn't send anything, you can use always use iTerm2 to have it send any escape sequence you like.
 Go to **Preferences > Profiles > Keys**, choose a key combo, and instruct it to **Send Escape Sequence**.

 Then you can edit your `.zshrc` file to catch this escape sequence, and have it invoke a widget.
-Check out how I've done this in `/dotfiles/.zshhelpers/zle.sh`.

 ## Helpers